DavidAnson/markdownlint/doc/Rules.md

 ## MD001 - Heading levels should only increment by one level at a time

-Tags: headings, headers
+Tags: headers, headings

-Aliases: heading-increment, header-increment
+Aliases: header-increment, heading-increment

 This rule is triggered when you skip heading levels in a Markdown document, for
 example: